OpenMined/KotlinSyft/docs/syftlib/org.openmined.syft.execution/-job-status-subscriber/on-rejected.md

 ### Parameters

-`timeout` - is the timestamp indicating the time after which the worker should retry joining into the cycle
+`timeout` - is the timestamp indicating the time after which the worker should retry joining into the cycle.
+This will be empty if it is the last cycle.